RenYixiong-ai/GAL/README.md

 - `loss/` – geometry-aware loss and adversarial attack utilities.
 - `train/` – training loop for individual layers.
 - `utils.py` – data loading, preprocessing, visualization and evaluation helpers.

-## References
-The approach is inspired by geometry-aware learning principles that promote manifold smoothness and adversarial robustness.